 (a) The provision for decommissioning costs is the discounted future estimated costs of decommissioning the Company's wind farm.
-The decreases in both years resulted from an increase in the discount rates used in the calculations.
-The discount rates applied are based on UK treasury bonds with maturities which are similar to the expected decommissioning date.
-The discount rate utilised in the current year was 3.91%.
 The decommissioning costs are expected to be utilised between 2043 and 2044.
+There is significant estimation uncertainty in relation to this.
+Refer to Note 2 for further details.